Erigeron canadensis: Distribution and habitat

-Horseweed originated in North America and is very widespread there, but has spread to inhabited areas of most of the temperate zone of Asia, Europe, and Australia.
+Horseweed originated in North America and Central America and is widespread in its native range.
+It has spread to inhabited areas of most of the temperate zone of Asia, Europe, and Australia.
 It is found in Britain from northern Scotland to Cornwall, growing as a weed of arable land and man-made environments.
 It is considered invasive in China.

+Horseweed can grow in a range of natural habitats, from sand dunes to old fields, as well as in gardens and other disturbed areas.
+It is an indicator for disturbance because it often colonizes disturbed areas in which it was sparse or absent prior to the disturbance.
+Horseweed is a common pest of agricultural fields, and can tolerate a range of acidic to neutral soils (pH 4.8 to 7.2).

 Weed status

-Horseweed is commonly considered a weed, and in Ohio, it has been declared a noxious weed.
+Horseweed is commonly considered a weed, and in Ohio, Oregon, and some other locations, it has been declared a noxious weed.
+It was the first weed to have developed glyphosate resistance, reported in 2001 from Delaware.

 It can be found in fields, meadows, and gardens throughout its native range.
-Horseweed infestations have reduced soybean yields by as much as 83%.
+Horseweed infestations (specifically of 105 plants per 10 ft2) have reduced soybean yields by as much as 83%, with one estimate claiming it can reduce yields by up to 90%.
+Severe infestations have reduced sugar beet yields by 64%.

 It is an especially problematic weed in no-till agriculture, as it is often resistant to glyphosate and other herbicides.
 Farmers are advised to include 2,4-D or dicamba in a burndown application prior to planting to control horseweed.

+Ecology

+Horseweed produces a large amount of seeds that are dispersed by wind, allowing it to easily colonize disturbed soils.

+The seeds can germinate at any time of year with sufficient moisture and proper temperatures.
+With fall germination, it overwinters as a rosette and bolts in the spring to flower in the summer.
+With spring germination, it spends less time as a rosette before bolting to flower.
+The seeds can persist in the seedbank of disturbed and non-disturbed sites, though it is more prevalent in disturbed sites.

+The seeds are capable of persisting in the seedbank after a fire, and the plant increases in frequency in response to more frequent fire regimes.

 Uses

 The Zuni people insert the crushed flowers of E. canadensis var. canadensis into the nostrils to cause sneezing, relieving rhinitis.
-Other Native Americans used a preparation of the plant's leaves to treat sore throat and dysentery.
-A tincture can be made from the dried flowering tops of the plants.

-Horseweed is a preferable material for use in the hand drill-method of making friction fire.
+The Seminole people used it for cold and cough medicine, the Iroquois people used it to help combat fevers, and the Navajo and Chippewa peoples used it for stomach pain.
+Other medicinal applications include use as a nervine, stimulant, and antiplasmodic.